Be an Autodidact?

 Posted Jun 12, 2018

 It was 1985.
 I knew nothing about career counseling but wanted to become one.
-I didn’t want to get another degree—my years of courses from high school through PhD made clear that, for me, the amount of useful, enduring learning, for all that time and money, was too small compared with what I could have been learning for free on my own.
+I didn’t want to get another degree—my years of courses from high school through PhD made clear that, for me, the amount of useful, enduring learning, for all that time and money, was too small compared with what I could have been learning on my own, for free.

 So instead of more school, I read a few time-honored books, such as What Color is Your Parachute, attended local and national conferences, and got permission to watch my favorite career counselors at work.
 I then started coaching friends on a volunteer basis, having good career counselors watch me.
 I asked for honest feedback, accepting and rejecting as I deemed wise.

 At the point I felt I was providing sufficient value, I started charging clients.
 To this day, I continue reading articles and participating in online and in-person forums.
 That has worked—I’ve long had more than a 95 percent client-satisfaction rate, the San Francisco Bay Guardian dubbed me "The Bay Area’s Best Career Coach," U.S. News called me “Career coach extraordinaire,” I've penned many career articles in major publications, and my book, Careers for Dummies will be published next week.